-- 6.08 A judgement dated 31 October 2022, from the Court of Appeal in Smith v.
+- 6.09 A judgement dated 31 October 2022, from the Court of Appeal in Smith v.
 SoS for Levelling Up, Housing and Communities (CA-2021-00171, 31st October 2022) concerned a planning inspector's reliance on the definition of Gypsies and Travellers in Planning Policy for Traveller Sites.
-This guidance was introduced by the government in August 2015. - 6.09 The previous definition before August 2015. had been: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' education or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling show people or circus people travelling together as such".
-The new definition post 2015 deleted "or permanently". - 6.10 The SoS accepted that this indirectly discriminated against elderly and disabled Gypsies and Travellers but argued that the discrimination was justified.
+This guidance was introduced by the government in August 2015. - 6.10 The previous definition before August 2015. had been: "Persons of nomadic habit of life whatever their race or origin, including such persons who on grounds only of their own or their family's or dependants' education or health needs or old age have ceased to travel temporarily or permanently, but excluding members of an organised group of travelling show people or circus people travelling together as such".
+The new definition post 2015 deleted "or permanently".

+- 6.11 The SoS accepted that this indirectly discriminated against elderly and disabled Gypsies and Travellers but argued that the discrimination was justified.
 The appeal court judgement sets out 66... "the nature of the discrimination before the judge was the negative impact on those Gypsies and Travellers who had permanently ceased to travel due to old age or illness, but who lived or wanted to live in a caravan.
 This discrimination was inextricably linked to their ethnic identity".
-139 "... the effect of the relevant exclusion was as the Secretary of State has conceded discriminatory, and that, on the evidence before the court in these proceedings, there was no proper justification for that discrimination..." - 6.11 Permission is sought on the basis that the site is required to satisfy an identified need for 2 Gypsy and Traveller families.
-The 2017 permission was granted for the use of the site by members of the family currently occupying Hawthorn Farm, who are confirmed to be of Gypsy heritage and are from the travelling community.
-However, the site is now occupied separately. - 6.12 The agent has submitted that the intended occupiers of the site qualify for Gypsy and Traveller status for planning purposes.
-The families are related to other Gypsy and Traveller families in the south-east.
-It is understood the intended

-- occupiers often travel for economic purposes and there remains a strong need and desire to travel for cultural purposes such as attending attend local and regional Horse Fairs such as Appleby and Stow on the Wold but also to Ireland for several family gatherings.
-Additionally, there is an obvious need for schooling and a structured family life. - 6.13 Based on the evidence available it can be reasonably concluded that the intended occupants are of Gypsy heritage and are from the travelling community and the site provides a settled base.
+139 "... the effect of the relevant exclusion was as the Secretary of State has conceded discriminatory, and that, on the evidence before the court in these proceedings, there was no proper justification for that discrimination..." - 6.12 Permission is sought on the basis that the proposed pitch is required to satisfy an identified need for one Gypsy and Traveller family.
+The agent has submitted that the intended occupiers of the site qualify for Gypsy and Traveller status for planning purposes.
+It is understood the applicant often travels for economic purposes and there remains a strong need and desire to travel for cultural purposes such as attending events at Horsmonden, Appleby, Stow on the Wold and Five Legged Cross.
+Additionally, there is an obvious need for schooling and a structured family life. - 6.13 The applicant and their family have not ceased travelling for any reason and the applicant is someone who previously lived on the consented site at the Hawthorns, but now require their own accommodation due to marriage and age.
+Like the adjacent Hawthorn site, upon implementation, the applicant site would include members of the applicant's family. - 6.14 Based on the evidence available it can be reasonably concluded that the intended occupants are of Gypsy heritage and are from the travelling community.
 A condition is recommended to ensure that the site shall not be used as a caravan site by any persons other than Gypsies or Travellers and their family and/or dependants, as defined in Annex 1 of the Planning Policy for Traveller Sites 2015.

-Visual and Landscape Impact
+Visual and Landscape impact